 Great Horned Owl Adaptations

-This powerpoint includes thought provoking questions, facts, visuals, and videos to make the experience engaging and informative.
+This guide provides a worksheet and powerpoint with thought provoking questions, facts, visuals, and videos to explore the many adaptations that owls have developed.

 Learn more about birds with the resources in our Online Museum Store.